User-defined functions Beta

 - { maybe_positive_int_column: 1.0, is_positive: true }

-To select UDFs when building a project, run dbt build --select "resource_type:function"
+Use the build command to select UDFs when building a project: dbt build --select "resource_type:function".

 For more information about selecting UDFs, see the examples in Node selector methods.